HelmholtzAI-FZJ/torchrun_jsc/README.md

 of functionality to achieve that the correct address is used for
 rendezvousing:
-1. PyTorch ≥3: Monkey-patch the function used to obtain the rendezvous hostname and emit a warning.
+1. PyTorch ≥3: Monkey-patch the function used to obtain the rendezvous hostname and the function setting up rendezvous metadata and emit a warning.
+2. PyTorch ≥2.4 <3: Monkey-patch the function used to obtain the rendezvous hostname and the function setting up rendezvous metadata.
 3. PyTorch ≥1.9 <3: Monkey-patch the function used to obtain the rendezvous hostname.
 4. PyTorch <1.9: If this package is somehow installed for a